 What is implantation and when does it happen?

-Implantation occurs when the fertilized egg attaches itself to the wall of the uterus.
-On average, it takes place 9 days after ovulation (ranging normally between 6-12 days) for the blastocyst, the developing embryo to reach the uterus and attach to the uterine lining.
-Fertilization is when the sperm joins with the egg, and implantation is usually considered the beginning of pregnancy.
-At this early stage of prenatal development, the embryo is called a blastocyst.
+Fertilization takes place before implantation and occurs when the sperm joins with the egg.
+Implantation occurs when the fertilized egg (the blastocyst/embryo) attaches itself to the wall of the uterus.
+On average, implantation takes place 9 days after ovulation/fertilization.
+It normally takes between 6-12 days for the developing embryo to reach the uterus and attach to the uterine lining.
+Implantation is usually considered the beginning of pregnancy.
+At this early stage of prenatal development, the embryo is often called a blastocyst.

-What happens with implantation and the pregnancy hormone hCG?
+What happens with the pregnancy hormone hCG during implantation?

-This implantation calculator will give you the days likely for implantation.
-It will also let you know when you can expect a pregnancy test to show positive.
+This implantation calculator will give you the days you may likely experience implantation.
+It will also let you know when you can expect a pregnancy test to be positive.